How to Build Better Communication with Business Owners

 Legacy Planning – A process for addressing personal and business goals for making an impact or doing good works after death.
 For business owners, legacy planning can encompass continuity of the business or family ownership.
 For individuals, it can include gifts and bequests to charity, establishing trusts to support one or more generations of heirs, or creating a family foundation to distribute wealth to worthwhile causes.

-Lifetime Gift Tax Exemption – An amount of money (currently $5.43 million) that each person may give away in his/her lifetime without paying a federal gift tax.
+Lifetime Gift Tax Exemption – An amount of money ($5.6 million in 2018) that each person may give away in his/her lifetime without paying a federal gift tax.
 Each person is entitled to both annual gift tax exclusion (per recipient) and the lifetime gift tax exemption.
 Utilizing both together can be an effective way to make lifetime asset transfers for estate tax minimization.

 Limited Liability Company (LLC) – A form of business organization allowed under state law.
 Although an LLC is not considered to be incorporated, its owners and managers enjoy the same limited liability of a corporation.
 Unlike a C Corporation, an LLC does not pay corporate income tax but rather passes its income and/or losses to its owners, who are called “members.”
 An LLC is governed by an operating agreement among members.